yuenalaw/languageappreport/main.typ

 Shadowing brings the benefits of bringing a learners' attention to the phonological aspects of what they hear, rather than the meanings, as there is very little time lag @shadowing.
 The same study showed that text-presented shadowing, where learners shadow together with a written script of a target passage, may improve reading skills and possibly pronunciation.

 The disadvantage of shadowing is that a learner cannot hear themselves speak, as the attention is on listening to input and reproducing it orally.
-Thus, the paper emphasises the importance learners recording themselves for self-reflection.
-Finally, shadowing is the most effective when the content is learnt first.
+Thus, the paper emphasises the importance learners recording themselves for self-reflection, re-iterating what we have seen in the context survey.

 Thus, providing YouTube transcripts that sync with the videos allow learners to practice shadowing.
 Users should be able to search for videos and save videos so that the learner can re-visit the same video.
 Later on, we also touch upon self-reflection through recording the user's voice in the provided games.